73rhodes/Sublime-Flow/README.md

 Usage
 -----
+Any JavaScript files that you want checked with Flow should include the following line

 Any of the following will work:

    * Bring up the **Command Palette** (`Command+Shift+P` on OS X, `Control+Shift+P` on Linux/Windows), then type `Flow`.